orlandolorenzomk/springops/README.md

 - Tracking deployment metadata and system configurations

 The project is built with **Spring Boot 3.4.5**, uses **PostgreSQL**, and handles database versioning through **Flyway**.

+SpringOps was built to help backend teams manage and deploy internal tools without using complex CI/CD platforms like Jenkins or GitLab CI.
+It’s focused, simple, and 100% shell+Spring Boot.

 ## Features